Jerrybear16/mastermind/design.md

             * isCorrect boolean
             * String clue is populated based on the number of correct numbers and their correct or incorrect positions

+## Next Steps
+    * Implement Guess validation
+        * guess must be numerical values betwee 1-6
+        * guess must be exactly 4 characters long
+    * Implement Guess validation in UI
+        * Do not allow inputs that would be invalid according to the domain rules

 ## Follow-Ups

     * Is Persistence an expectation from the Product?